RogueStorm7/RegEx-tutorial-get-the-gist/README.md

  However this RegEx flag is **not** a part of the email code either.
 This is purely informational in relation to the original purpose of this tutorial.

  There are several properties are part of the `/regex/`.
  - g is defined as **global** = matching **ALL** the possibilities in the string  that will yield a match.
+Matching the beginning and end of the string.
+Doesn't return after initial match and starts again searching from the end of the pervious match.

  - m is defined as **multiline** = _line-by-line_ search versus searching through the string in its entirety.

- - i is defined as **insensitive** = prevents capital letters and lowercase letter from stopping a match, and relates directly to case sensitivity.
+ - i is defined as **insensitive** = prevents capital letters and lowercase letter from stopping a match, and relates directly to case sensitivity.Would look like `/XyZ/`

 ### Grouping and Capturing
 In order for the code to be read in order it has to: begin at the left and move along until it reaches the end at the far right.
 The logical comparison would be you are reading this tutorial.